open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 ## Configure MeanTeacherHook

-Usually, the teacher model is updated by EMA the student model, and then the teacher model is optimized with the optimization of the student model, which can be achieved by configuring `custom_hooks`:
+Usually, the teacher model is updated by Exponential Moving Average (EMA) the student model, and then the teacher model is optimized with the optimization of the student model, which can be achieved by configuring `custom_hooks`:

 ```python
 custom_hooks = [dict(type='MeanTeacherHook')]